SakshamSahgal/Major-2-CodeSphere/docs/HowToRun.md

 `NOTE` : Make sure you have`Docker` installed

+1. create a `.env` in /Backend
+2. save the `.env` with the `required parameters`
-1. goto `root` directory.
+3. go to the `root` directory.
-2. run `docker build -t testimage .` to build the docker image.
+4. run `docker build -t testimage .` to build the docker image.
-3. run `docker run -p 8080:8080 testimage` to run the image.
+5. run `docker run -p 8080:8080 testimage` to run the image.
-4. You can then access the webapp from `http://localhost:8080/`
+6. You can then access the web-app from `http://localhost:8080/`

 # To run Node Backend